-Kaiyin Associate, Goldman Sachs Asset Management Investment Management Division, Hong Kong
+Kaiyin Executive Director/Vice President, Goldman Sachs Asset Management Investment Management Division, Hong Kong

 It’s very good experience to explore new ideas and think deeply about society, culture and people.

 I was born in Nanning, Guangxi, China.
 I left my home to attend high school in Shanghai.
 I later moved to Hong Kong for my college education and while there, I spent four months in the US as an exchange student.

 The hardest question asked of me was “You study accounting, how could this help you as a salesman?”

 In institutional sales, we use our creativity to find the best solutions for clients based on our thorough understanding of their needs and our capabilities.